pouyaist/Traces_DjangoApp/README.md

 ## Edit a file

-You’ll start by editing this README file to learn how to edit a file in Bitbucket.
+You will start by editing this README file to learn how to edit a file in Bitbucket.

 1. Click **Source** on the left side.
 2. Click the README.md link from the list of files.